-The Council are currently in the process of preparing an updated SHLAA to form part of the evidence base to support the preparation of the new Plan:MK whilst also assisting in our annual monitoring and five year land supply reporting.
+The Council have produced an updated SHLAA to form part of the evidence base to support the preparation of the new Plan:MK whilst also assisting in our annual monitoring and five year land supply reporting.

-As outlined below, the SHLAA aims to assess the suitability and development potential of sites which have potential to be available for housing development at some point in the next 15 years to inform housing site allocations that may need to be made in the future.
+As outlined in the report, the SHLAA aims to assess the suitability and development potential of sites which could be available for housing development at some point in the next 15 years so as to inform any site allocations process undertaken as part of Plan:MK or that may need to be made further in the future.

 Purpose of the SHLAA